goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - The context system is all about communication some information from a parent component down to a nested child.
 - In translation app, parent component is the `App`. and the nested child that we want to communicate some information to is both `Button` and `Field` components in order to communicate the information.
 - In order to do that we are going to create Context Object.
-- There are two ways that we can get infromation into a context object.
+- There are two ways that we can get information into a context object.
 - And there are two ways that we can get information out or out of the pipe.
 - Inside of parent component, we can create something called a `Provider` component and this component can essentially push information into the context object.
 - This is how we get information into the Context object.